 A few years ago, SEOs did not have to concern themselves with the quality of the backlinks that led to their website.
 It was a numbers game.
 Quantity mattered over quality.
 What was important was to collect as many links as possible from as many different websites and make sure that the links contained a clickable money anchor text in the hyperlinks with the exact phrase they would like their website to appear in Google results.
 Links were placed mostly on the websites with the “low-entry barriers” (the link was easy to get) – such as low quality directories, forums, bookmarking pages, and blog networks.

 With Google’s roll out of the Penguin Update on April 24, 2012, the rules of SEO completely changed.
-Penguin – developed to take aim at websites that failed to comply with Google’s guidelines and distributed spammy, unnatural links – was initially updated every few months.
+Penguin – developed to aim for websites that failed to comply with Google’s guidelines and distributed spammy, unnatural links – was initially updated every few months.

-On September 23, 2016, it started operating in real time, as a part of the core algorithm, meaning that websites and its rankings are evaluated and impacted, respectively, in real time.
+On September 23, 2016, it started operating in real time, as a part of the core algorithm, meaning that websites and their rankings are evaluated and impacted, respectively, in real time.

 Even though today’s SEO is all about gaining natural links from high quality websites and staying away from any shady link-building techniques, in order to make pages primarily for users, not for search engines, sometimes I still spot link profiles infiltrated with spam.
 I will cover the most common spam examples further in the article and show how to add them to your disavow file.

 A backlink is a link that connects one website to another.
-This kind of link is important because it sends signals to Google about your website and has a huge effect on how the website scores in Google rankings.
+This kind of link is important because it sends signals to Google about your website and hugely affects how the website scores in Google rankings.